 TransferWise has financial services for everyone including people who travel, live, and work abroad.
-Sending money overseas with TransferWise is up to eight times cheaper than banks, and their borderless account allows users to hold, manage, and spend money in 28 different currencies.
-They provide “the fairest, easiest way to manage your money internationally.”
+Sending money overseas with TransferWise is up to eight times cheaper than banks, and its borderless account allows users to hold, manage, and spend money in 28 different currencies.
+It provides “the fairest, easiest way to manage your money internationally.”

 - Money transfer

 - Online money account

 Local & Single-Currency

 - PayPal offers single-currency transfers.
 When users send and receive money in the same currency, no fee is applied.
 Sending money in the same currency can be accomplished through PayPal and Venmo (within the U.S. only).

 - Revolut offers single-currency transfers.
 When users send and receive money in the same currency, no fee is applied.

 - TransferWise doesn’t offer single-currency transfers.
 It’s a currency conversion service, so it doesn’t receive and send out the same currency in a single transfer.

 International & Multiple Currencies

 Regarding foreign exchange transactions, there are a few items to consider: